joycemwangi/Hybrid-Cloud-Infrastructure-as-Code-with-Terraform/README.md

 Automated Terraform IaC framework for **hybrid cloud** and **multi-vendor network automation**.
 Supports AWS, Azure, GCP, OCI (demo), and network/security platforms such as **Cisco ACI/IOS/SD-Access & Panorama**, **Palo Alto**, **Fortinet**, **Juniper**, **F5**, **Infoblox**, **Zscaler**, and **Check Point**.

-This repo is designed as a **portfolio / reference implementation** to show how you structure multi-cloud, multi-vendor automation safely.
+This repo is designed as a **portfolio / reference implementation** to show how you structure multi-cloud, multi-vendor automation **safely**.

 ---